plutov/go-maxmind-geoip/README.md

 ### For experimental usage only!

-This project contains an example with Go plugin which contains free GeoIP2 MaxMind's [database](http://dev.maxmind.com/geoip/geoip2/geolite2/).
+This [project](https://github.com/plutov/go-maxmind-geoip) contains an example with Go plugin which contains free GeoLite2 MaxMind's [database of ip addresses](http://dev.maxmind.com/geoip/geoip2/geolite2/).

+It can find City by IP address.

-It builds single `go-maxmind-geoip.so` with already included database with help of `go-bindata`.
+It builds single `go-maxmind-geoip.so` plugin file with already included database with help of `go-bindata`.

 ### How to use in Go